ejyongc/School_District_Analysis/README.md

 ## 1. Analysis Overview
 The *School District Analysis* was created to provide the school board detailed information that will assist them on the decision making process for next year.
 The analysis can be divided into five sections:

-  1. **District Summary -** Cobined dataframes and calculated totals and averages for the entire school district.
+  1. **District Summary -** Combined data frames and calculated totals and averages for the entire school district.
-  2. **School Summary -**  This data frame is the breakdown of the *Districs Summary* data by school.
+  2. **School Summary -**  This data frame is the breakdown of the *Districts Summary* data by school.
   3. **High & Low Performing Schools -** Sorted schools based on the *Percentage of Overall Passing* students.
   4. **Math and Reading Scores by Grade -** Created two separate dataframes that breaks down *math* and *reading* scores by *grade* for each school.
   5. **Score analysis:-** Segmented the data to determine the impact that *Budgets*, *School Sizes*, and *School Types* have on the *Scores*